saikrishnayadav764/Alerts_Management_API/README.md

-# Bookstore Management Application
+# Alerts Management Application

-The Bookstore Management Application is a Flask-based system designed to manage and store books securely.
-It offers functionalities to create, read, update, and delete books via a RESTful API.
+The Alerts Management Application is a Flask-based system designed to manage and store alerts securely.
+It offers functionalities to create alerts, to delete alerts, to get triggered alerts via a RESTful API.

 ## Table of Contents